 Chiropractors are regulated primary care professionals, and they are one of only five classes of health care professionals in Ontario that are able to use the title Doctor, with its accompanying rights and obligations.

-Chiropractors are highly educated and extensively trained to assess, diagnosis, treat and prevent conditions disorders of the spine, joints, muscle and nervous systems.
+Chiropractors are highly educated and extensively trained to assess, diagnose, treat and prevent conditions and disorders of the spine, joints, muscle and nervous systems.
 These disorders may include back pain, neck pain, headaches, referring pain in your arms and legs, etc.

-Many patients seek chiropractic treatment for wellness care.
-Others, like seniors, find that treatment helps them to maintain mobility and good range of motion.
+Many patients seek chiropractic care as part of their wellness plan to achieve optimal spine and nerve function resulting in optimal health.
 Pain should never become a way of life, especially when there is qualified help available.

 Here are some of the most common reasons why more than 4 million Canadians visit a chiropractor each year: